mootools/mootools-core/Docs/Element/Element.Event.md

 ### Arguments:

-The Element.Events.yourproperty (object) can have:
+The Element.Events.yourProperty (object) can have:

 1. base - (*string*, optional) the base event the custom event will listen to.
 Its not optional if condition is set.
 2. condition - (*function*, optional) the condition from which we determine if the custom event can be fired.
 Is bound to the element you add the event to.
 The Event is passed in.